By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Addenbrooke’s and Cambridge hospital negligence claims.

-We believe that you should be able to pursue a claim without worrying about the cost of doing so.
+We believe that you should be able to pursue Addenbrooke’s and Cambridge hospital negligence claims without worrying about the cost of doing so.
 By offering a no win no fee service, we believe more people can claim because the financial risk is reduced.

 When you begin a claim, if the solicitor agrees to take it on, you’ll be provided with a conditional fee agreement (CFA).
 This is the legal name for a No Win No Fee agreement.

 The CFA is important for you as it states clearly that you don’t have to pay the solicitor’s fees if they fail to win compensation for you.
 It also explains what success fee you’ll pay when you are compensated.

 The success fee is the method used to pay the solicitor’s fees.
 It’s a fixed percentage of your compensation which is deducted by the solicitor before the rest is sent to you.
 That means that you don’t actually need to have the funds available to pay the solicitor yourself.